medtrailtech/will-sdk-for-signature-windows/GETTING-STARTED.md

 ## Visual Basic Samples
 Visual Studio projects are included in the VS2010VB folder.
-The projects include references to the interop files installed with the SDK.
+The projects include references to the interop files installed with the Signature Library.
 When you run the installer be sure to include the .NET components as described for C# samples.

 Open the .sln solution file to open the project, then build and run.